 These tiers are as follows:

-The fines are costly, but the points stay on your license for eighteen months.
+The fines for speeding are costly, but the points stay on your license for eighteen months.
 There are consequences for reaching six and eleven points.
 At six, you have to pay three years of an annual driver responsibility assessment (DRA) of $100 plus $25 for every point over six.

 At eleven points, you lose your license to drive.
 The only way to get it back is to enroll, pay for, attend, and pass a safe driving class.
 You also have to pay to reinstate your license once all that is done, and you’ll be a probationary driver for six months.